bashtage/ng-numpy-randomstate/README.md

 So far all development has been on Linux.
-It has been tested (in a limited manner, mostly against crashes and build failures) on Linux 32 and 64-bit, as well as OSX 10.10 and PC-BSD 10.2 (should also work on Free BSD).
+It has been tested (in a limited manner, mostly against crashes and build failures) on Linux 32 and 64-bit, as well as OSX 10.10, PC-BSD 10.2 (should also work on Free BSD) and Windows (Python 3.5).

 Most tests implemeted are _smoke_ tests that only make sure that something is output from the expected inputs.
 The only other tests compare the MT19937 generator to NumPy's implementation.
-Formal tests (unit) have not been implemented.
+Formal tests (unit) have not been implemented for the individual RNGs.

 ## Installing